 How Do You Make Espresso in a Ninja Coffee Maker?

-To make mock espresso with your Ninja coffee bar, you’re going to need a Ninja that has the specialty brew option.
-You can read about my recommended pick in my Ninja Specialty Coffee Maker review.
-If you want to go all-out, though, the Ninja Hot and Cold Brewed System has the most advanced features of any Ninja coffee machine.
+Creating a faux espresso with your Ninja coffee bar is simple, but you’ll need a model with the specialty brew setting.
+Check out my top choice in my Ninja Specialty Coffee Maker review.
+For those who want the best, the Ninja Hot and Cold Brewed System boasts the most cutting-edge features among Ninja coffee makers.

 - Use two scoops from the big side of your Ninja smart scoop (4 tablespoons total).
 This amount may vary for some specialty drink recipes like one of my favorites: caramel macchiato.